-☐ Review and clarify refund/cancellation policies for housing providers.
+Ш Review and clarify refund/cancellation policies for housing providers.
 Establish procedures related to unplanned/unscheduled field trips, independent travel, and appropriate use of free time during the program and program cancellation.
 Any student travel outside of the program will not receive the privileges and protections offered by university programs.
-The university reserves the right to amend any program as conditions change. ☐ Prepare written orientation materials to include information addressing various risk exposures, policies and procedures, itinerary, International SOS, emergency plan, etc. WAIVERS ☐ In addition to the orientation, obtain completed and signed waivers/releases/consent forms to make sure all participants are fully informed and consent to the activities, personal risks, and potential hazards. ☐ Select the appropriate waiver/release forms for participants, volunteers and family members.
-Revise the waiver/release to include a description of the specific risks of the international ravel.
-TRANSPORTATION □ Public transportation : Determine methods of transportation in advance of the trip and plan routes with the appropriate public transportation type.
+The university reserves the right to amend any program as conditions change.
+Prepare written orientation materials to include information addressing various risk exposures, policies and procedures, itinerary, International SOS, emergency plan, etc. W AIVERS In addition to the orientation, obtain completed and signed waivers/releases/consent forms to make sure all participants are fully informed and consent to the activities, personal risks, and potential hazards.
+Select the appropriate waiver/release forms for participants, volunteers and family members.
+Revise the waiver/release to include a description of the specific risks of the international travel.
+TR ANSPORTATION Public transportation : Determine methods of transportation in advance of the trip and plan routes with the appropriate public transportation type.
 Public transportation is normally preferred.
-Contact URM and campus counsel to review contracted transportation (shuttle, car services, etc.) □ Bus charters, aircraft, or watercraft leases : If utilizing these methods, have contracts reviewed in advance to assure appropriate liability transfer and insurance requirements are ncluded.
+Contact URM and campus counsel to review contracted transportation (shuttle, car services, etc.) Bus charters, aircraft, or watercraft leases: If utilizing these methods, have contracts reviewed in advance to assure appropriate liability transfer and insurance requirements are included.
 Consult your campus URM regarding coverage exclusions for aircraft and watercraft.
-Rental vehicles: You must purchase country-specific compulsory auto insurance if you rent a vehicle.
+Rental vehicles : You must purchase country-specific compulsory auto insurance if you rent a vehicle.
 International car rental does not trigger liability or physical damage coverage through the State of Colorado Auto Rental Agreements.
 Employees using rental vehicles should consult the PSC Travel website for policies and procedures to rent a vehicle and to determine insurance coverage provided by the university's travel credit card program.
 Failure to follow the correct procedure may result in personal responsibility for rental vehicle damages.
-NTERNATIONAL MEDICAL, INSURANCE AND ASSISTANCE ☐ University insurance : Review the URM website for information on international insurance and assistance programs.
-Contact campus URM with questions.
-International medical and evacuation insurance: If you are a student traveler or a faculty member sending or accompanying students abroad, contact your campus study abroad office for your specific requirements and insurance pertaining to student international travel.
-CU provides employees (faculty/staff/residents/fellows, not students-unless employed by the university and traveling as part of their employment) with international medical exclusions of this policy.
-This coverage does not apply to flight or other travel interruptions, cancellations, or delays.
+TERNATIONAL TRAVEL ASSISTANCE INCLUDING MEDICAL, AND EVACUATION SISTANCE University insurance : Review the URM website for information on international insurance and assistance programs.
+Contact campus URM with questions. • International SOS (ISOS) The University of Colorado (CU) provides CU employees traveling abroad on university-sponsored international travel with an international insurance policy.
+This policy is paired with 24/7 travel assistance services provided by International SOS.
+Contact ISOS, they will coordinate your international medical and evacuation insurance benefits for you.